ArnaudBuchholz/reserve/doc/tests and quality.md

 <u>*Mocha framework logo*</u>

 For each source file of the project a **corresponding** test file is created, for instance: [`handlers/custom.js`](https://github.com/ArnaudBuchholz/reserve/blob/master/handlers/custom.js) is tested by [`tests/mocha/handlers/custom.test.js`](https://github.com/ArnaudBuchholz/reserve/blob/master/tests/mocha/handlers/custom.test.js).
-The directory structure is also recreated under the [moch tests folder](https://github.com/ArnaudBuchholz/reserve/tree/master/tests/mocha).
+The directory structure is also recreated under the [mocha tests folder](https://github.com/ArnaudBuchholz/reserve/tree/master/tests/mocha).

 This pattern makes the **configuration of mocha easier** since you just need to setup the spec file pattern to `*.test.js`.